137

 I want to stress that this tutorial is designed to be extremely basic and as such does not give alot of functionality out of the box (but provides all the tools necessary to add more).
 It’s simply a working example of a PHP-based WebSocket server.

-The Implimentation – Server Side
+The Implementation – Server Side

 PHP WebSocket Server